ehsanmok/tvm-rust/README.md

 ### Run the Generated Shared Library

-The following code snippet demonstrate how to load generated shared library (`add_gpu.so`).
+The following code snippet demonstrates how to load and test the generated shared library (`add_gpu.so`) in Rust.

 ```rust
 extern crate tvm_frontend as tvm;